kalleli/launchpad/README.md

 Simply run the following:
 ´´´
 ansible-playbook setup_rocketpool_node.yml -i hosts.yml --ask-become
 ´´´
 If its the first time you ssh into the node it will ask you to confirm the fingerprint, simply answer yes.

+#### NodeSet
+Run the following:
+´´´
+ansible-playbook setup_nodeset_node.yml -i hosts.yml --ask-become
+´´´
+If its the first time you ssh into the node it will ask you to confirm the fingerprint, simply answer yes.